VCPirateCode/VCPirateCode/README.md

 @VCPirateCode

 + Currently an Instructional Designer at Ventura College
-+ Looking for part-time work in course design, computer programming, and/or teaching
++ Looking for part-time work in computer programming
 + Learning GitHub for California Community College Goals and Objectives
-+ Promoting Local Ventura College Events
++ will work for Jazz Music ( at first )

 Contact:
 <pre>